-Patients with Acquired Immunodeficiency Syndrome (AIDS), caused by infection of the Human Immunodeficiency Virus Type-1 (HIV), develop profound immunosuppression, particularly of their innate and T-helper (Th) 1-directed cellular immunity (1).
-The same patients may also develop dysfunction of many organ systems, including the hypothalamic-pituitary-adrenal (HPA) axis (2).
-During the past 25 years, numerous reports have provided evidence for alterations of the HPA axis and its influence on target tissues in HIV-infected patients (Table 1).
-Indeed, AIDS has been associated with adrenalitis caused by opportunistic infections, adrenal dysfunction secondary to neoplastic infiltration into the adrenal cortices, and changes related to circulating cytokines and other bioactive molecules known to influence functions of the HPA axis (3).
-Glucocorticoid hormones secreted from the adrenal cortex act as end-effectors of the HPA axis and have strong anti-inflammatory effects (4).
+Patients with Acquired Immunodeficiency Syndrome (AIDS), caused by infection with the Human Immunodeficiency Virus Type-1 (HIV), develop profound immunosuppression, particularly of their innate and T-helper (Th) 1-directed cellular immunity (1).
+These patients may also present with dysfunction of many organ systems, including the hypothalamic-pituitary-adrenal (HPA) axis (2).
+During the last 25 years, numerous reports have provided evidence for alterations of the HPA axis and its influence on target tissues in HIV-infected patients (Table 1).
+Indeed, end-effectors of the HPA axis and have strong antiinflammatory effects (4).
 Thus, these hormones were considered for reversing HIV-mediated depletion of circulating CD4+ lymphocytes and slowing progression to AIDS, as well as to subside complications associated with HIV infection (5) (Table 2).